Jan Hawkins & The FDP | Person-Centred psychotherapist, supervisor and freelance trainer

 Thought for a while

-Study Days Summer 2026 – on ZOOM and one event in person!
+Study Days Autumn 2026 – on ZOOM!

 Before the pandemic, all study days were small groups in person, days when practitioners could engage with the topic and also share lunch and breaks together, something I miss in the Zoom days.
 On a practical level, Zoom does allow people to participate from wider afield, and to minimise the costs in time and travel.
 Each study day costs £70, to include handouts, recommended reading and CPD Certificate of Attendance.
 Please know that if finances have continued to be affected by the cost-of-living crisis or the various viruses which continue to impact our lives, you are welcome to join any of the study days either on a trainee rate of £30 or free (assuming there is already a viable group).